urdms104/dms104-course-documentation/syllabus.md

 Outside of the classroom sessions, students need to: read/study assigned sections of the book; coordinate with other students to work on assignments; and be ever vigilant looking for and responding to announcements from the professor.

-- As scheduled, students are required to watch pre-recorded lectures ([via Panopto](https://rochester.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx#folderID=%22cceb7b63-7c08-498e-885a-ac770014a7bd%22)) and to participate in real-time discussions (via Zoom)
+- As scheduled, students are required to watch **pre-recorded lectures** ([via Panopto](https://rochester.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx#folderID=%22cceb7b63-7c08-498e-885a-ac770014a7bd%22)), participate in **real-time discussions** (via Zoom), and make **presentations** to the class (either Zoom or Panopto)

-- Pre-recorded lectures must be watched by students within 24 hours of publication
+- Students unable to participate in real-time discussions must watch recorded lectures, discussions, and presentations within 24 hours of publication

-- Real-time discussions are conducted via Zoom and are recorded; if a student is unable to attend a discussion in real-time they must watch the recorded discussion (in Panopto) within 24 hours of publication
+- Students unable to make real-time presentations during the real-time class workshops may pre-record them and upload them to Panopto at the scheduled time

-  *Students who neglect to watch the lecture videos on-time and/or neglect to participate in discussions or watched recorded discussions on-time, will loose points due to lack of participation, and they will be denied help when asked, and will receive neither flexibility with due dates nor a chance to get assignments re-graded*
+- *Students who neglect to watch the lecture videos on-time and/or neglect to participate in real-time or watched recordings of them on-time, will lose points due to lack of participation, and they will be denied help when asked, and will receive neither flexibility with due dates nor a chance to get assignments re-graded*

 ## Texts and Materials